Imroy/dump_sf7/README.md

     dump_sf7 [-r|-b] <dump.sf7>

+Files are dumped to the current directory i.e where the program is run from.

+- Files marked as type 'ASCII' are converted from the [Sega SC-3000 character set](https://en.wikipedia.org/wiki/Sega_SC-3000_character_set) (export version only for now) to UTF-8.
+Note that some characters have no equivalent in Unicode however.
+- Files marked as type 'non-ASCII' and having a filename ending in `.BAS` are detokenised as BASIC source.
+Any text is also converted from the Sega SC-3000 character set.
+- Files marked as type 'HEX' are dumped as-is.

+### Options

 The `-r` option forces raw output.
 File data is copied exactly as it is from the image.
-No conversion from the Sega character set to UTF-8 is performed on text, neither is BASIC detokenisation.
+None of the above conversions are performed.

-The `-b` option forces BASIC detokenisation on all files marked 'non-ASCII'.
-Normally the filename also has to end with '.BAS' for detokenisation to be performed.
+The `-b` option forces BASIC detokenisation on all files marked 'non-ASCII', not just those with a filename ending with `.BAS`.

 If both options are given (either as `-r -b` or `-rb`), only raw output takes place.

-Files are dumped to the current directory i.e where the program is run from.